emilyst/vim-xray/README.markdown

 * If a colorscheme does not set the background color for Normal, this plugin cannot work and does nothing.
 (For example, the "default" colorscheme.)
+* This plugin assumes the colorscheme does not change during a Vim session.
+It glitches if it does.
 * Some terminals are not detected properly nor supported (e.g., urxvt).
 * Sometimes Vim wrongly guesses the background color, causing [`listchars`] to show up outside of a visual selection.
 * At this time, it's not possible to configure the color of the [`listchars`] shown in a visual selection due to the hack used to make them hide against the background outside of that selection.
+  * This could be addressed in a future version using some syntax trickery.

 FAQ